-Born Timothy Isaiah Courtright near Springfield, Illinois during the spring of 1845, Courtright married Sarah Elizabeth Weeks in 1870 and may have had three children.
+Born Timothy Isaiah Courtright near Springfield, Illinois, during the spring of 1845, Courtright married Sarah Elizabeth Weeks in 1870 and may have had three children.
 Courtright enlisted in the Union Army when he was just 17-years of age and fought with the Seventh Iowa Infantry under General John (Black Jack) Logan.
-During his civil war service, Courtright distinguished himself by his display of courage under fire at Fort Donelson and at Vicksburg.
+During his civil war service, Courtright distinguished himself by his display of courage under fire at Fort Donelson and Vicksburg.
 Courtright acquired the nickname Jim when someone mistook Tim for Jim.
-While serving as an Army Scout after the war, Courtright acquired the name “Longhair Jim” from the manner in which the scouts wore their hair.
+While serving as an Army Scout after the war, Courtright acquired the name “Longhair Jim” because of how he wore his hair.

 Courtright was fascinated with firearms, even as a teenager —and reputed to have practiced shooting and drawing his guns out of their holster for hours on end.
-As a gunman, Courtright always wore two six-shooters, butts forward, drawing from the right hip with his right hand.
-There were two gunmen known to be faster on the draw than Hickok, Earp, and Masterson: Robert Clay Allison and Jim Courtright.
-Drawing fast is one thing, drawing fast and shooting accurately is another; Allison and Courtright could do the latter.
+Courtright always wore two six-shooters as a gunman, butts forward, drawing from the right hip with his right hand.
+Two gunmen were known to be faster on the draw than Hickok, Earp, and Masterson: Robert Clay Allison and Jim Courtright.
+Drawing fast is one thing; drawing fast and shooting accurately is another; Allison and Courtright could do the latter.
 Jim Courtright was such a good shot that he traveled with Buffalo Bill’s Wild West Show with Hickok offering marksmanship demonstrations.
 Sarah Courtright was also an excellent marksman.

-The loss of this election should come as no surprise to Jim Courtright; during Courtright’s tenure as City Marshal, he was responsible for killing at least four men who contested his authority, and additionally responsible for the murders of several unwilling business owners to pay into Courtright’s protection racket.
+The loss of this election should come as no surprise to Jim Courtright; during Courtright’s tenure as City Marshal, he was responsible for killing at least four men who contested his authority and was responsible for the murders of several unwilling business owners to pay into Courtright’s protection racket.
 After losing the election, Courtright attempted to start a detective agency.
-That too was a failure and Courtright began drinking and gambling.
+That, too, was a failure, and Courtright began drinking and gambling.

 Courtright may have relocated to New Mexico as early as 1881, leaving his family behind at Fort Worth.
-There appears to be some basis in fact that Courtright obtained an appointment as a lawman at Lake Valley, that he worked as a guard for mining operations, and that he worked as a ranch foreman for the American Valley Cattle Company.
+There appears to be some basis that Courtright obtained an appointment as a lawman at Lake Valley, worked as a guard for mining operations, and worked as a ranch foreman for the American Valley Cattle Company.

 In 1880, former Civil War General John A. Logan, a serving United States Senator from Illinois, became interested in developing a cattle interest in New Mexico.
 He hired Captain John P. Casey, W. C. Moore, and Henry M. Atkison to purchase this land.

-By 1883, the company controlled a vast territory measuring around sixty-six miles by seventy-two miles, and by this time, Casey and Moore had already run off some 90 residents in the area of Rito Quemado, New Mexico.
+By 1883, the company controlled a vast territory measuring around sixty-six miles by seventy-two miles.
+By this time, Casey and Moore had already run off some 90 residents in the area of Rito Quemado, New Mexico.
 This vast range was insufficient; Casey and Moore wanted to increase their holdings by another 3,400 acres, the acquisition of which would give them access to water rights and a de facto expansion of about three million acres.

-“In 1882 two men, one known as Moore, the other as Capt.
-Casey, made their appearance in our locality and began to locate ranches.
-The manner in which they spent money and generally conducted themselves soon showed that they had a power behind them.
-They were entirely unknown in the country, and it afterward transpired that they had no means of their own, yet they were able almost immediately to hire a number of men, to arm them to the teeth, and to terrorize and crowd out men who had settled upon claims.
-These settlers were mostly natives of Mexico, who were either too ignorant to know, or too weak to protect their rights.
+“In 1882, two men, one known as Moore, the other as Capt.
+Casey made their appearance in our locality and began to locate ranches.
+How they spent money and generally conducted themselves soon showed that they had power behind them.
+They were entirely unknown in the country, and it afterward transpired that they had no means of their own, yet they were able almost immediately to hire several men, arm them to the teeth, and terrorize and crowd out men who had settled upon claims.
+These settlers were mostly natives of Mexico, who were either too ignorant to know or too weak to protect their rights.
 It seems that after Casey and Moore had started their career, it became known that they were the agents of what is now called the American Valley Cattle Company.
-What their interest in the concern was I have no means of knowing, but judging from the manner in which they spent money, the men they controlled, the sums they expended from time to time in acquiring property, I should say they must at least have had the full confidence of their backers.
-They commenced their operations at a place called Rito-Quemado, a hamlet inhabited by New-Mexicans who were mostly poor and ignorant, and after acquiring strength they reached out in other directions.
-It was generally believed by the people at that time in the country that Casey and Moore intended to drive out the settlers that stood in their way by fraud, or, if need be, force.”
+I have no means of knowing their interest in the concern, but judging from how they spent money, the men they controlled, the sums they expended from time to time in acquiring property, I should say they must at least have had the full confidence of their backers.
+They commenced their operations at Rito-Quemado, a hamlet inhabited by New-Mexicans who were mostly poor and ignorant.
+After acquiring strength, they reached out in other directions.
+It was generally believed by the people at that time in the country that Casey and Moore intended to drive out the settlers that stood in their way by fraud, or if need be, force.”

 Among the guns brought in to assist Casey and Moore was Jim Courtright, former subordinate to General John A. Logan and a trusted lackey.
 (See also: New York Times, October 21, 1884).
 The men Jim Courtright and Jim McIntire murdered in New Mexico were not Mexican squatters; they were two ranchers with a legitimate claim to land at Gallo Springs, New Mexico: Robert Elsinger, and Alexis Grossetete.
 Ranchers all across the territory were almost immediately outraged over these murders.
 Courtright quickly returned to Fort Worth after authorities in New Mexico charged him with murder.

-Returning to Fort Worth once more, Jim became a deputy marshal during the Great Southwest Strike of 1886.
+Returning to Fort Worth, Jim became a deputy marshal during the Great Southwest Strike of 1886.
 Against the wishes of striking railroad workers, Courtright attempted to move the trains along.
 After two men lost their lives to union violence, railroad workers blamed Courtright for siding with the railroads.

-In February 1887, gunman Luke Short was invested in a gambling hall/saloon called the White Elephant located near the Fort Worth stockyards.
+In February 1887, gunman Luke Short was invested in a gambling hall/saloon called the White Elephant near Fort Worth stockyards.
 Luke was attempting to sell his interest in the saloon because he needed the money to address two serious legal issues.
 One of these involved his brother Henry, charged with murder in San Angelo, Texas.
-Courtright’s protection racket was making the sale of Short’s interest difficult —especially in light of the fact that Short refused to pay Courtright any protection money.
+Courtright’s protection racket made the sale of Short’s interest difficult —especially because Short refused to pay Courtright any protection money.

-On the night of February 8, 1887, Jim Courtright and Luke Short stood facing one another on the sidewalk outside the White Elephant Saloon.
+On the night of February 8, 1887, Jim Courtright and Luke Short stood facing the sidewalk outside the White Elephant Saloon.
 If the two men exchanged words, no one heard them.
 This is the testimony given by Luke Short, the only man standing after the confrontation:

 Before his death, people feared Jim Courtright.
 While serving as City Marshal, he did reduce Fort Worth’s murder rate by half.
 Courtright was a man to fear: he was a murderer, a bully, and a thief.
-While a large number of people did attend his funeral, it is impossible to know whether this was an expression sadness, or relief.
+While many people did attend his funeral, it is impossible to know whether this was an expression of sadness or relief.